 Mwani literally means ‘beach’ and life is tied to the ocean.
 They live along the coast of northern Mozambique and were influenced by sea-faring Arab merchants centuries ago.

 The Mwani live along the coast of northern Mozambique.
-Influenced by sea-faring Arab merchants centuries ago, their culture is defined through fishing and folk Islam, Mwani literally means ‘beach’ and life is tied to the ocean.
-Most Mwani are very poor, those who don’t make their living through fishing, transport people by sea as well as through trading, baking, and some farming.
-They value peace and harmony,relationships and family bonds and respect the elderly.
-However, divorce and polygamy is common and many women have been married several times, so family units are difficult to discern.
+Influenced by sea-faring Arab merchants centuries ago, their culture is defined by fishing and folk Islam.
+‘Mwani’ literally means ‘beach’, and life is tied to the ocean.
+Most Mwani are very poor.
+Those who don’t make their living through fishing will transport people by sea as well as trade, bake, and farm to support themselves.
+Peace, harmony, relationships, family bonds, and respect the elderly are highly valued by the Mwani.
+But divorce and polygamy are common, and many women have been married several times, so family units are often fragmented.

-They have an awareness of God and are very aware of the supernatural world, believing in spirits and magic, and fearing demons.
-Though fiercely Islamic in name, their worldview is strongly influenced by the animistic world of ancestors and the use of mediums such as witchdoctors.
-Women are more connected to the spirit world, holding ‘punge’ (séances) which can last all night.
-Many ceremonies are tied up with protecting the rice harvest from demons.
+The Mwani have an awareness of God and are very aware of the supernatural world, believing in spirits and magic, and fearing demons.
+Though fiercely Islamic in name, their worldview is strongly influenced by the animistic world of ancestors and the use of mediums and witchdoctors.
+Women are more connected to the spirit world than men, and they hold ‘punge’ (séances) which can last all night.
+The Mwani have many ceremonies aconnected to the protection of their rice harvests from demons.

-Most Mwani are illiterate in the Kimwani language and speak only a bit of Portuguese but many love to listen to ‘Radio Nuru’ a Christian FM radio station broadcasting in Kimwani.
+Most Mwani are illiterate in the Kimwani language and speak only a bit of Portuguese but many listen to ‘Radio Nuru’, a Christian FM radio station broadcasting in Kimwani.
 Various teams have gone to the Mwani to reach them with the gospel.
-Now, three couples are seeking new ways to support Mwani believers and continue to reach those as yet unreached, with the gospel.
+Steve and Sharon Entwistle have recently moved to Pemba to work among the Mwani and other unreached people groups in that area.

 If you are organising a prayer meeting or just looking for material to help you pray with more insight for some of Africa’s unreached people, why not download a printable Prayer sheet on the Mwani of Mozambique